scelly01/Candy-Crush/README.md

 # Candy-Crush
-Candy Crush game using vanilla Javascript, CSS ,ad HTML
+Candy Crush game using vanilla Javascript, CSS and HTML

 Link to the game: